vice president cheney proclaims that all his words are beyond contestation -- i think NOT. . .

 most-damaging thing ever to happen

-. it will flatly
+to this presidency. it will flatly

 equate bush-cheney-rove-rice-rumsfeld. . .